-Staying active with your dog is a fun part about being a pet parent.
+Staying active with your dog is a fun part of being a pet parent.
 But, there are degenerative diseases that can affect some dogs’ ability to exercise and play.

 One of these diseases is hip dysplasia.
 Hip dysplasia occurs when your dog's pelvic or thigh bone and ball and socket joint don't fit together.
 When your dog's thigh or pelvic bone grows faster than the joint it causes hip dysplasia.